Learning Automata with Name Allocation: Introduction

-The core ingredient to processing counterexamples and resolving this mismatch is to effectively find $\alpha$-equivalent words over the subalphabet.
-We therefore introduce new techniques for checking $\alpha$-equivalence of (in)finite bar strings and bar trees.
-Our methods for deciding $\alpha$-equivalence are non-trivial and, moreover, of independent interest, as they do not just arise in automata learning but potentially also in other algorithms handling bar automata, such as minimization, reduction, or model checking.
-By combining these techniques for $\alpha$-equivalence and our reductions with known algorithms for learning word/tree automata or automata over infinite words, we thus obtain learning algorithms for bar languages over each of these variants.
-By learning bar automata and interpreting them under local or global freshness semantics, our algorithms can be understood as learning data languages.
-The classes of data languages learnable in this way are incomparable to existing learning algorithms for register or nominal automata; see `Related Work' below and \Cref{sec:bar-automata}.
+Our methods for deciding $\alpha$-equivalence are non-trivial and of independent interest, as they do not just arise in automata learning but potentially also in other algorithms handling bar automata, such as minimization, reduction, or model checking.
+By combining these techniques for $\alpha$-equivalence with our reductions to known learning algorithms for word/tree automata or automata over infinite words, we obtain learning algorithms for bar languages over each of these variants.
+By learning bar automata and interpreting them under local or global freshness, our algorithms can be understood as learning data languages.
+The classes of data languages learnable in this way are incomparable to existing learning algorithms for register or nominal automata; see `Related Work' and \Cref{sec:bar-automata}.

 In summary, the main contributions of this paper are twofold: (1) We give a reduction of the problem of learning bar automata to that of learning classical automata for regular languages of finite words, infinite words, or finite trees; and (2) we develop an approach for effectively checking $\alpha$-equivalence of finite and infinite bar strings as well as bar trees.